MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-home.md

 ## Most important content at your fingertips

 ### Favorites and frequents
 This section contains links to the content that you visit most often or that you've tagged as [a favorite](end-user-favorite.md).
-Notice that several cards have black stars; they've been tagged as favorites.
+Notice that these cards have black stars; they've been tagged as favorites.

 ![Favorites flyout.](./media/end-user-home/power-bi-home-favorites.png)